 This wiki depicts technical details related to installation of and working with KVM, respectively.
 The content is based on several years of administration experience collected during the administration of >100 KVM hosts and >250 virtual hosts in half a dozen sites.
 The wiki will also describe KVM related technologies like iSCSI, multipath, LVM, DM and Puppet.

 The wiki will only repeat common knowledge about KVM were necessary.
 It will not be and does not intend to be a introduction to KVM or a general refrenece to KVM.
-The intended audience is an KVM administrator with basic knowledge, good Linux Ubuntu knowledge and some experience with KVM.
+The intended audience is an KVM administrator with basic knowledge, good Linux Debian/Ubuntu knowledge and some experience with KVM.

 The following signs and symbols are used throughout the KVM wiki: